-Each group must comment on ALL other groups, offering assistance, insight, and advice, along with potential ideas assist the their project.
-Rubric: It is to group in important for you ALL to see what your fellow classmates are doing and offer your own comments. and advice your peers.
-Please note in Assignment thoughts, to 17 of the D2L when you have made your comments to the other groups.
+Each group must comment on ALL other groups, offering assistance, insight, and advice, along potential ideas to assist the group in their project.
+Rubric: It is important for you ALL to see what your fellow classmates are doing and offer your thoughts, comments, and advice to your peers.
+Please note in Assignment 17 of the D2L when you have made your comments to the other groups.
 Value 5 points